XunHu94/MsBMW/README.md

   4.6712905E-04
  -2.1066867E-02

- ### (3) Make 3 type of well interpretation data file: "Cond_Facies", "Cond_Den", and "Cond_Vp"
+ ### (3) Make 3 type of well interpretation data file: "CondFacies", "CondDen", and "CondVp"
  At first, we import the well log in "las" or "txt" format into Petrel software.
 After well interpretation and coarsening the interpretation data into model,  we export them into one file as model properties with "Gslib" format.
 Note that the three exported file include IJK cell values.
-For example, one of the Gslib format file is "Cond_Den".
+For example, one of the Gslib format file is "CondDen".

  First lines of the exported file are like:
 > PETREL: Properties